OCB7D2D/OcbElectricityOverhaul/README.md

 ## Important Notes

+- Not Easy Anti-Cheat compatible, so you need to turn EAC off!
+- probably incompatible with anything else touching electricity!

 This Mod hasn't yet been tested much in the wild and bugs are to be expected.
 Some might even not be fixable due to the nature of the grid distribution.
 The simple change this mod allows, makes the whole